The key to 33kg of fat loss with a pandemic, travel and lots of uncertainty in the middle?

 - 2 The main principles for weight loss goals

-How can you lose more than 30kg of fat without dieting?
+How can you lose fat without dieting?

 Studies continue to prove that dieting works to lose fat, but it doesn’t work to keep it off.
 In some studies, up to 80% of all dieters will gain back the weight they lost through dieting.
 However, if you work on long term, sustainable habits and lifestyle change, fat loss becomes a process, not just a result.
 The process of repeating ‘healthier’ habits becomes easier over time, and the weight is easier to lose and keep off.